 In addition, you can also choose whether to view:

-- the overall absolute estimates.
-Finally, the charts are scaled in a consistent way across all variables by default, so that it is easier to understand the relative size of the differences between different variables.
-However, you can choose to rescale the chart to show a closer view of any particular variable by selecting “rescale”.
+Finally, the charts are scaled in a consistent way across all variables by default, so that it is easier to understand the relative size of the differences of different variables.
+However, you can choose to rescale the chart to show a closer view of any particular variable by selecting “Scaled”.

 2023 to 2024 notable changes